LoloD4/100-days-of-code/log.md

 **Thoughts**: Cleared code a few times.
 I think I tried to rush the process instead of planning out the page.
 Stepping back to be more intentional with the product page.

-### Day 15,16,17,18,19,20,21: Sun Oct 14-21
+### Day 15,16,17,18,19,20: Oct 14-20

-**Today's Progress**: an hour a day...but not much to say.
+**Today's Progress**: missed a day, and an hour a day thereafter...but not much to say.

 **Thoughts**: So day by day I've coded for an hour trying to figure out how to properly align my nav bar amoungst other things.
 Im pretty fed up.
 I've used bootstrap, HTML & CSS.
 I think im hung up because I have an idea and I want to execute it how I see it in my head but even when I do find the script I believe will work...IT DOESN'T. I havent resorted to a forum to help...which I probably should have done that as soon as I started to have difficulty.
 I've gotten more frustrated and less motivated day by day.
 Hoping to start off next week on a better foot and get this done, for the sake of staying positive.

+### Day 21: Sun Oct 21, 2018

+**Today's Progress**: Learning about the Terminal

+**Thoughts**: Via the Odin Project & Viking Code School learned how to use terminal, access man pages and navigate around directories.